Gernby/raspberry-pilot/alternate-install/alternative-install.md

 1. With the Pi and the car powered off, remove all of the USB cables and the Comma Power from the Giraffe
 2. Return the Panda and/or Giraffe to the standard configuration (Giraffe and/or Panda are installed between the LKAS camera and the car-side wiring)
 3. Use the USB A-to-C cable to connect the USB A port on the Panda with the USB C port on the Pi (Note: DO NOT TRY TO CONNECT THE PI TO A BLACK PANDA USING A USB C-TO-C CABLE.
 That is the relay box, NOT THE PANDA.
 The USB C port on the relay box has been electrically altered and will destroy any USB device connected to it, including your Pi.)
 3. Start the car.
-Look for a pulsing red LED if you're using a White or Gray Panda.
+Look for a pulsing red LED if you're using a a Gray Panda or a variety of colors on a White Panda.
 4. Wait approximately 90 seconds.
 If the dash goes green and does not flash orange for a split second at the end of the startup process, you should be good to go for a drive.

 ## Notes